BoiseState/CS455-resources/examples/rmi/ex2-SquareServer/README.md

 export CLASSPATH=$(pwd):$CLASSPATH
 rmiregistry <registryPort>

 The default port is 1099.
 That is typically used if the registry is being shared by various servers on the same machine.
-Otherwise start up a private copy of the registry using our own assigned port.
+Otherwise start up a private copy of the registry using your own port in the range assigned to your team.

 Then start the server with the appropriate security policy:

 java -Djava.security.policy=mysecurity.policy square.server.SquareServer <registryPort> &

 Wait for ready message from the server before running the client.

-Make sure you build the server first as the client needs SquareServer_Stub class from the server side.
-The rmiregistry and server should be already running.
-Then use
+Then run the client as follows:

-java square.client.SquareClient <hostname> <value> <count> <registryPort>
+java square.client.SquareClient <server host> <value> <count> <registryPort>

-The registryPort is only needed if registry is running on a port other than 1099.